 - Spread the batter evenly into prepared loaf pan.
 Bake for 55-70 minutes.
 (I like to loosely cover the bread with aluminum foil halfway through to prevent heavy browning on top.)
 Baking times vary so keep an eye on yours.
 The bread is done when a toothpick inserted in the center comes out *mostly* clean with zero raw batter.
 Remove the bread from the oven and set on a wire rack.
 Cool in pan for 1 hour before removing from pan.
 You can slice the bread at this point, but it will still be warm in the center and may not slice neatly.
 For neat slices, continue cooling bread directly on a wire rack and then slice once cooled.

 - Cover and store leftover bread at room temperature for up to 3-4 days or in the refrigerator for up to 1 week.

 - Make Ahead Instructions: Make the bread ahead of time by freezing it.
 Bake it, cool it, wrap it up in aluminum foil and freeze the loaf as a whole.
 Allow to thaw overnight in the refrigerator and bring to room temperature before slicing and serving.
 Freezes well up to 3 months.

-- Special Tools (affiliate links): Glass Mixing Bowls, Rainbow Whisks, Loaf Pan, Parchment Muffin Liners, and Muffin Pan
+- Special Tools (affiliate links): Box Grater, Glass Mixing Bowls, Loaf Pan

 Keywords: zucchini bread